 University of Kentucky is among your best bets if you're planning on studying Agricultural Economics & Business.
 With over 20,000 students, University of Kentucky is among the largest schools in the nation.

 83.0% of first-year students come back for their sophomore year.
-The most well liked online major provided to undergraduates at University of Kentucky is clinical laboratory science.
+Graded #3 in Kentucky for value for the money, we might have predicted this university's superb educational programs to be more expensive.
 The scorecard provides a good review of University of Kentucky.